Godfred Dame is too political, he’ll be the worst AG in Ghana’s history – Muntaka

-The current Attorney General, Godfred Dame is extremely political, Member of Parliament of Asawase, Muntaka Mubarak has observed.
+The current Attorney General, Godfred Dame is extremely political, Member of Parliament for Asawase Mohammed-Mubarak Muntaka has observed.

-Speaking in an exclusive interview with TV3’s Evelyn Tengmaa on Wednesday, November 10, he accused the Minister of Justice and Attorney General Godfred Dame of suppressing the weak rather than fighting for them
+Speaking in an exclusive interview with TV3’s Evelyn Tengmaa on Wednesday, November 10, he accused Dame of suppressing the weak rather than fighting for them

-“That cannot be right, we can’t create society like that.
-His posture is giving me an impression that in his view, he thinks seeking justice may not be a right, it will be a privilege that is seen in the Opuni matter even at the Supreme Court, re-empaneling, going for a review, meeting a judge who is supposed to sit on a panel.
-Attorney general that often is supposed to be the one that protects the weakest in our society, not to intimidate the innocent ones.
+“That cannot be right, we can’t create a society like that.
+His posture is giving me an impression that in his view, he thinks seeking justice may not be a right, it will be a privilege that is seen in the Opuni matter even at the Supreme Court, re-empanelling, going for a review, meeting a judge who is supposed to sit on a panel.
+The Attorney General often is supposed to be the one that protects the weakest in our society, not to intimidate the innocent ones.

-His comments come at a time his side in Parliament have presented a memorandum to the Speaker of Parliament that is seeking to pass vote of censure against Godfred Yeboah Dame for failing to implement a resolution of Parliament to admit 499 law school students .
+His comments come at a time his side in Parliament has presented a memorandum to the Speaker of Parliament that is seeking to pass a vote of censure against Godfred Yeboah Dame for failing to implement a resolution of Parliament to admit 499 law school students.

 The memorandum reads “That This Honorable House passes a vote of censure on the Honourable Attorney-General and Minister for Justice Mr Godfred Yeboah Dame, in respect of the following conduct: Refusal, without justifiable basis, to implement the resolution of this Honorable House unanimously passed on October 29, that the General Legal Council admits into the Ghana School of Law 499 students who sat for and passed the entrance examination of the Ghana School of Law for the 2021/22 legal year In accordance with its own published grounds rules, Impugning the image and integrity of this Honorable House through statements unbecoming of the holder of the office of Attorney General and Minister of Justice of this Republic.”